Abasz/ESPRowingMonitor/README.md

 ## Features

-ESP Rowing Monitor provides several ways to get the data and metrics it measures

 ### Bluetooth

+ESP Rowing Monitor provides a BLE interface to get the data and metrics it measures.

+It supports two concurrent BLE connection, meaning that one may connect a smart watch as well as connect to the [WebGUI](https://abasz.github.io/ESPRowingMonitor-WebGUI/) via BLE.

 ESP Rowing Monitor supports two standard BLE profiles that allows it to be connected to smart watches and 3rd party apps: